hbristow/pysetup/README.md

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 1.  **Install Python**
-    It's often a good idea to keep keep your Python environment separate to what the system requires, so we'll install an updated version of Python using brew:
+    It's potentially a good idea to keep your Python environment separate to what the system requires, so we'll install an updated version of Python using brew:

         brew install python